anderse77/ChessPortal/src/ChessPortal/Readme.md

 }
  ```
 A draw request is made which the other player can see then fetching his or her games.
 There is no endpoint for rejecting a draw since a user does that by making a move.

+###Get opponent

+####GET /api/challenge/{id}/opponent

+Gets the opponent in a specific game identified by the id for the currently logged in player

+response example
+{
+    "userName": "evahenriksson"
+}

 ### Get chess problem